An Eersterus man allegedly behind the death of his girlfriend’s nine-year-old daughter is said to have made certain confessions about the killing.

 It is alleged that police have not informed the family or community where Kibidoe is being held.

-The relative said the family did not even know he was appearing in court yesterday.
+The relative said the family did not even know he was appearing in court on monday.

 “We wanted to be in court so that he can look us in the eyes and explain what he did.